logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 ##### Filter the metrics by labels

-Once the metrics are in Logz.io, you can query requited metrics using labels.
+Once the metrics are in Logz.io, you can query the required metrics using labels.
 Each metric has the following labels:

 | App Metrics parameter name | Description | Logz.io parameter name |
 |---|---|---|